Keith Meinhold: Later career

 In July 1995, Hatter ordered the government to pay Meinhold $440,000 in court costs.
 The government appealed and the Ninth circuit again found for Meinhold, on February 4, 1997.

 In his final Navy tour, Meinhold was recognized for photographic intelligence quality with two Lens Master and one Golden Lens awards.
 His crew was honored as the most combat effective P-3 crew in the Pacific Fleet as both the "Crew of the Quarter" and "Crew of the Year".
 Meinhold left active duty after 16 years of service in March 1996 and was awarded the Navy Achievement Medal.

 In 1999, asked if he blamed DADT for the murder of Pfc.
 Barry Winchell by a fellow soldier, Meinhold told CBS News: "Absolutely.
 Not just the policy, but the lack of proper implementation of the policy is responsible for his death.
 I think what has happened out of the policy is that the Pentagon has perpetuated this anti-gay sentiment and hasn't done anything to prevent this."

 He lives in Florida with his partner Steven Weiss.
-He works in marketing and graphic design for a hedge fund based in Coconut Grove.
+He works in marketing and graphic design for an ocean sciences firm.